 Link: URL (you can give a few words before your URL and this words will serve as a link)

 Location: An address displayed on a map.
-You can hide the map (in the attribute settings)
+You can hide the map (in the field settings)

 Multiple choice: Choose a value from a list of items.
 Work almost like

 Size: choose between: S, M, L, XL (used in the analytics, as points to calculate burndown charts and velocity)

 Formula: allows you to compute a value based on other card fields or properties.
 To create a query for your formula fields, you should master our internal query language, the KQL.
 You can use formula fields in other formula fields queries or in project reports